Writing a URL Shortener in Go

 }

-When GET - / is invoked, we’ll render the home page.
-When POST -/ is invoked we’ll create a new redirect (if possible) and render the created page.
+is invoked we’ll create a new redirect (if possible) and render the created page.
 Lastly, if a non-explicit path is provided we’ll attempt to perform a redirect.
 Using gorilla/mux would provide a much more robust path matching solution, but this basic router should serve our purposes.

-The handlers all leverage a package level urlShortener object var urlShortener = shortener.New(storage.New("localhost:6379")).
+The handlers all leverage a package level urlShortener object var urlShortener = shortener.New(storage.New("localhost:6379"))

 The createShortenedURL handler must parse the request body, validate the arguments, create a new URL and render the created page.
 It also renders appropriate status codes where possible: